 HELOCs have become increasingly common since Congress passed the Home Equity Loan Consumer Protection Act in 1988, covering any agreement to open a HELOC plan or any application to open a HELOC made after November 7, 1989 (as implemented by Regulation Z).
 At that time less than six percent of homeowners had a HELOC.
 But, by 2007, that number had more than tripled.

 Recent years have seen changes to the HELOC rules.
 In July 2008, the FRB issued new HELOC advertising rules and proposed extensive additional changes in August 2009.
 In 2009 and 2010, Congress and the FRB significantly altered the disclosure and substantive rules for open-end credit available through credit cards.
-At the same time, the FRB relocated numerous provisions of Regulation Z. Although the FRB claimed to have left the HELOC rules unchanged, this was not quite correct.
+At the same time, the FRB relocated numerous provisions of Regulation Z. Although the FRB claimed to have left the HELOC rules unchanged at that time, this was not quite correct.
 Among other matters, the Board eliminated the requirement to disclose the effective APR on periodic statements and removed an exception from the subsequent-notice requirement for changes in late-payment fees.
 In 2011, the Bureau recodified section 226.5b (regarding HELOCs) as section 1026.40, consistent with its general renumbering of Regulation Z.

 More changes to HELOC regulation are likely in the near future.